Xerxes-2/MajsoulMax-rs/README.en-US.md

 If you want to use the Android version, we assume you already have the technical know-how—keywords: `Termux`, `NekoBox`, only effective on route 1.

+## 📦 Install the Certificate

+Before configuring routing rules, import and trust the `hudsucker.cer` root certificate in your operating system (you can download it from [omjadas/hudsucker](https://github.com/omjadas/hudsucker/blob/main/examples/ca/hudsucker.cer)), otherwise HTTPS traffic may fail certificate verification.

+### Windows

+1. Locate the certificate file named `hudsucker.cer`
+2. Double-click the certificate file
+3. Click the `Install Certificate` button
+4. If prompted, choose `Local Machine`, then click Next
+5. Select `Place all certificates in the following store`, then click `Browse...`
+6. Choose `Trusted Root Certification Authorities`, confirm, then click Next and Finish
+7. If the system asks for permission, click Yes

+### macOS

+1. Locate the `hudsucker.cer` certificate file
+2. Double-click the certificate file to open Keychain Access
+3. In the left sidebar, select `System Keychain` -> `System`, search for `hudsucker`, and find the imported certificate (it will be untrusted)
+4. Right-click the certificate named `hudsucker`, choose `Get Info`, and expand `Trust`
+5. Set `When using this certificate` to `Always Trust`
+6. Close the window and complete authentication when prompted

+### iOS / iPadOS

+If you deploy this project as a separate proxy node, you can use it on iOS / iPadOS, but you still need to trust the certificate on the device.

+1. Send the `hudsucker.cer` certificate from your computer to your iPhone/iPad via AirDrop or another method.
+AirDrop is preferred because it imports automatically.
+For other methods, save it to Files first, then open the certificate from Files.
+2. Go to `Settings -> Profile Downloaded` and tap Install
+3. Go to `General -> About -> Certificate Trust Settings` and enable the `hudsucker` option

+### Android

+No test environment available; please search for the steps yourself.

 ## 🌐 Proxy & Routing

 `majsoul_max_rs` starts a local HTTP proxy on `127.0.0.1:23410`.
 Use a rule-based proxy client that supports routing/override (such as `Clash` / `Surge`) to send Mahjong Soul traffic through this proxy.

-Before configuring routing rules, import and trust the `hudsucker.cer` root certificate in your operating system (you can download it from [omjadas/hudsucker](https://github.com/omjadas/hudsucker/blob/main/examples/ca/hudsucker.cer)), otherwise HTTPS traffic may fail certificate verification.

 > [!CAUTION]
 >